solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-As you can see, in this case the security options remains in the `VirtualService` (and can be managed by the infrastructure team) whil the routing options are now in the `RouteTable` (and can be managed by the application team).
+As you can see, in this case the security options remains in the `VirtualService` (and can be managed by the infrastructure team) while the routing options are now in the `RouteTable` (and can be managed by the application team).

 ## Lab 5: Observability